ArunRajpurohit5050/Calculus/README.md

 >It then use pandas library to make or update the data or use the extracter script to extract data for any period of time

->Finally it uses numpy to do the prediction for the stock
+>Finally it uses numpy to train the prediction model and make the predictions for the stock

 >It then uses the results to do a simulation trade